stephengold/jolt-jni/README.md

 is when the object implements reference counting.
 In this case, responsibility for freeing the native object (called the "target") is shared among other objects (called "references") that refer to it.
-Jolt-jni classes that implement reference counting are exactly those that implement the `RefTarget` interface.
+Jolt-JNI classes that implement reference counting are exactly those that implement the `RefTarget` interface.
 They include `BaseCharacter`, `Constraint`, `ConstraintSettings`, `GroupFilter`, `PhysicsMaterial`, `PhysicsScene`, `Ragdoll`, `Shape`,